dansiviter/jule/README.md

 uk.dansiviter.juli.FallbackHandler.fallback=java.util.logging.ConsoleHandler
 ```
 With the above configuration, if either `MyRemoteHandler` `delegate` cannot be created or `Handler#publish(...)` fails the `fallback` handler will be used instead.
 If no `fallback` is defined then `AsyncConsoleHandler` is used.

+## FAQ ##

+### Does this work in an IDE? ###

+This uses vanilla Annotation Processing so there is no reason for it not to work.
+It's known to work fine with VSCode (with Java Tools Pack) out of the box and Eclipse and IntelliJ when Annotation Processing is enabled.